zaphosting/docs/en/dedicated_linux_debian.md

 title: Install Debian
 sidebar_label: Install Debian
 ---
-> In this example, the installation of Debian 10 is performed

-## 📋 Preparations
+## Preparations
 In your ZAP interface, select the desired ISO of Debian and let the server boot with the ISO until it is in the setup process.

-> Navigation in the setup process is done with TAB, Space and Enter.
+Navigation in the setup process is done with TAB, Space and Enter.

 > TAB = switch between items, Space = highlight, Enter = confirm

 ***

-## ⌚ The setup
+## The setup
 When the ISO is successfully loaded, the server is in the setup process.

 ![image](https://user-images.githubusercontent.com/13604413/159173874-c0b29b7a-2581-466e-8829-9fd400ab43ed.png)